JavaTech04/SOLID/README.md

 <b>1.
 Single Responsibility Principle (SRP)</b> <br/>
 <mark> Each class should only have one responsibility.</mark> <br/>
-<i>SRP Violation: This class is responsible for managing employee information and calculating salaries.</i>
+<i style="color: red;">SRP Violation: This class is responsible for managing employee information and calculating salaries.</i>
 ```
 public class Employee {
     private String name;